-A copy of the Corporate Governance Statement, the Audit and Risk Management Committee Charter and the Company's Code of Conduct are available in the corporate governance section of the Company's website at macquarietelecomgroup.com, together with all other information which the ASXCGC recommends be made publicly available.
+A copy of the Corporate Governance Statement, the Audit and Risk Management Committee Charter and the Company's Code of Conduct are available in the corporate governance section of the Company's website at www.macquarietelecomgroup.com, together with all other information which the ASXCGC recommends be made publicly available.

-Lay solid foundations for management and oversight
+Principle 1 Lay solid foundations for management and oversight

-The Board acts on behalf of and is accountable to the security he Board acts on behalf of and is accountable to the security holders.
+The Board acts on behalf of and is accountable to the security holders.
 The expectations of security holders together with regulatory and ethical expectations and obligations are taken into consideration when defining the Board's responsibilities.